Abdulrahman-Yasser/TIVA-C_CAN_Module_Cheat_Sheet/README.md

   </ol>

 <li>
-<ol>Automatic Response for Receive remote data<br>
+<ol>Automatic Response for Receive Remote Data <br>
 using Rx ISR
 <li> receive remote Automatic response <br>
-Here we will receive a remote frame, and automatic response with the array in my tCANMsgObject MsgData variable<br>
+Here we will receive a remote frame and automatic response with the array in my tCANMsgObject MsgData variable<br>

   ```c
     uint8_t my_8_AutoResponseRemoteData[8] = {2, 2, 2, 2, 2, 2, 2, 2};